Finance & mortgage — First home buyers

 Government grants & schemes

-FHOG · stamp duty · First Home Guarantee · FHSS
+FHOG · stamp duty · 5% Deposit Scheme · FHSS

-Depending on where you are buying, you may be able to investigate the First Home Owner Grant, state stamp-duty concessions or exemptions, the First Home Guarantee and the First Home Super Saver scheme.
+Depending on where you are buying, you may be able to investigate the First Home Owner Grant, state stamp-duty concessions or exemptions, the Australian Government 5% Deposit Scheme (formerly the Home Guarantee Scheme) and the First Home Super Saver scheme.
 Each is described here in general terms only.
-Eligibility, caps and available places vary by state, income, property price and the current rules — and none is guaranteed.
+Eligibility criteria and settings such as location-based property price caps vary by scheme and the current rules — and eligibility is never guaranteed.
 We help you understand which schemes are relevant and how they interact with your deposit and lender choice.

 Borrowing capacity & lender policy